zhol0777/is-this-good/it_is_not.md

 #### Full POM Housing (Creams, Blueberries, etc.)

 Infamous for being scratchy as all hell.
-Claims about POM being a self-lubricating plastic are marketing miscommunications of the material’s science and marketing bullshit.
+Claims about POM being a self-lubricating plastic are marketing miscommunications of the material’s science.
 Someone’s going to tell you that you can “break these in” and they’re “good after they’re broken in”, but it’s not worth it.
-Many people use the stems for franken-switches, which are almost identical to pro burgundy stems.
-Avoid these.
+These have been used to make frankenswitches made popular by YouTube videos, but you can use other Kailh linear stems as stand-ins for these.
+Otherwise, it's probably better to avoid them in lieu of some other POM housing switch, such as a Durock POM, or Infinitykey Cow.

 #### Box Tactile